 Fostering is a commitment that will affect your entire household: your family, your permanent‐resident pets, and your house and yard itself!
 Here are some tips to ensure that fostering will be a positive experience for you and your family.

-Discuss your plans with other family members and get their input on how to make it work out best for
+Discuss your plans with other family members and get their input on how to make it work out best for everyone.

 Include in the discussion what kind(s) of dogs are appropriate for your household: